9 Best Keyboards To Learn Piano – Studio Essentials – Updated

 Like everything else, they can be both cheap and expensive.
 The more expensive versions have a lot more features.
 Moreover, a lot of them come with knobs, switches, buttons, and drum pads that you can assign specific functions to make the process of producing music easier.

 A lot of them don’t even have speakers.
 They are made with a purpose to be used with sound generators which a digital audio workstation usually has.
 So if you need the one that does both, check for digital keyboards with a MIDI input.
-Then you can both learn the piano and produce music.
+Then you can both learn the piano and produce music at the music studio.

 Do you need any particular features?

-Some digital keyboards offer built-in songs and voices.
+Some digital keyboards offer built-in songs (or you can simply learn to play easy songs on keyboard yourself) and voices.
 Others have keys light up when a note is played.
 If you are about to start learning the piano, you don’t need a bunch of voices and effects to make the learning process even more complicated.

 If you are upgrading, you already know what functions your current keyboards is lacking and what to look for.
 The more, the better is not necessarily true.
 Why overpay for the functions that you won’t be using?
 Exactly, there is no reason whatsoever to do that.